James Joseph Hartley: Bishop of Columbus

-On December 10, 1903, at the age of 45, Hartley was appointed as the fourth bishop of the Diocese of Columbus by Pope Pius X. He was consecrated by his predecessor Bishop Henry K. Moeller on February 25, 1904, in Holy Name Parish in Steubenville.
+On December 10, 1903, at the age of 45, Hartley was appointed as the fourth bishop of Columbus by Pope Pius X. He was consecrated by his predecessor Bishop Henry K. Moeller on February 25, 1904, at Holy Name Church in Steubenville.
 Bishops Denis O'Donaghue and Herman J. Alerding served as co-consecrators.
-Hartley was formally installed as bishop in St. Joseph Cathedral on March 1, 1904.
+Hartley was formally installed as bishop in St. Joseph Cathedral in Columbus, Ohio, on March 1, 1904.

 During his tenure, Hartley oversaw a significant growth of the diocese.
 In 1905, he erected his first parishes, Holy Rosary and St. Aloysius.
 In 1906, he retired the debt on St. Joseph Cathedral.
 Within the first five years of his episcopate, Hartley had begun or dedicated more than 25 churches, schools, and chapels.
 He also renovated St. Joseph Cathedral.

 Hartley establish the following institutions in Ohio: